 Now travelling is a wonderful thing but I feel like I have a little bad luck on almost every trip I go on.
 Whether it’s rain, my negativity, my clumsiness or genuinely terrifying experiences, I feel I have had them all!
 I wanted to list my top 5 for you in order with 1 being the worst.
 Looking back on them all I knew I would laugh about them eventually but at the time…yeah!
 I think they all speak for themselves really.
 Thankfully none of these experiences really completely ruined my time there.
 So without further ado…

 I started to walk along the main road, alone.
 Now imagine a crying white girl holding a paddle, wearing a life jacket and up to the knees covered in mud?
-You can only imagine.
+What a sight.
 I decided to kept walking anyway, following the river.
 The idea was to get to our meeting point on a beach situated along the river.
 Until it came to a point where the river was going left and the road was going at a 90 degree angle right.
 I decided to turn around and make my way back to the bank and wait for them to row past and pick me up.
 However, I couldn’t find it.
-Yep.
-I was truly lost now.

 Somewhere in my panic I had gone completely away from the bank through a lot of trees.
 Imagine being lost in a hot country with no one around?
 I’d left my phone back at base, no one was around and I had no water either.
 I eventually found the bank and some other members of the group were still there rescuing the dude and offered to take me to our meeting point.
 When I got there I was shaken, naturally.